Edge optical effect as a probe of chiral topological superconductors

 Next we consider general cases with $N>2$.
 For TSC with the BdG Chern number $N=2C$ ($C>1$), there will be $C$ particle-hole conjugate pairs of chiral Bogoliubov edge modes~\cite{qi2010chiral,wang2015chiral}.
 In general, these $C$ pairs of edge modes have different velocity and distinctly separated in momentum space, such as $N=4$ shown in Fig.~\ref{fig1}(d).
-In this case, only the intra-pair transition exhibits a resonance response, while the inter-pair transition does not have significant features in the optical spectrum.
+For a given incident frequency, the resonant momentum region is determinted by energy conservation.
+For intra-pair transitions, the dispersion curves of two chiral Bogoliubov edge modes are nearly parallel, resulting in a relatively large resonant region.
+By contrast, for inter-pair transitions, their dispersion curves are generally not parallel, so resonances occur only at discrete momentum points, leading to a much smaller contribution.
+Thus intra-pair transitions exhibit distinct resonance peaks, whereas inter-pair transitions do not produce significant features in the optical spectrum.
 As a result, the whole optical spectrum should contain $C$ in-gap resonance peaks as illustrated in Fig.~\ref{fig1}(f) and calculated in Supplemental Material~\cite{sm} for $N=4$.
 For TSC with $N=2C+1$, there is one additional self-conjugate chiral Bogoliubov edge mode, also called chiral Majorana edge mode with dispersion $E(k)=v'k$~\cite{qi2010chiral}.
-Generically, the velocity $v'$ of this self-conjugate mode is different from other $C$ pairs, then the optical transition between it and other modes does not show resonance peaks, thus there are also $C$ in-gap resonance peaks as schematically shown in Fig.~\ref{fig1}(c) and Fig.~\ref{fig1}(f) for $N=3$ and $N=5$, respectively.
+Generically, the velocity $v'$ of this self-conjugate mode is different from other $C$ pairs, then the optical transition between it and other modes does not show resonance peaks, as it falls under the category of inter-pair transitions.
+Thus there are also $C$ in-gap resonance peaks as schematically shown in Fig.~\ref{fig1}(c) and Fig.~\ref{fig1}(f) for $N=3$ and $N=5$, respectively.
 In summary, TSC with $N=2C$ and $N=2C+1$ show similar edge optical responses, while TSC with different $C$ are expected to give rise to different edge responses.
 The different in-gap optical resonance structure could serve as a spectroscopy method to probe TSC with different Chern numbers, which distinguish integral part of $N/2$, namely $[N/2]$.